jedwards1211/breakout/FisherRidgeForever/README.txt

 	0	AE20	0	0	0	0	0	0	0	0	2
 	AE20	AE19	9.425057029	58.38270779	-35.55110269	58.38270779	-35.55110269	11.99451958	1.992109435	0	20

-2. Open the settings drawer on the right side of the window and click the "Update View" button.
-This builds the 3D model from the data in the survey table.
+2. The 3D model should be built automatically, and the table will be automatically saved.
+The next time you run the program, it will reload the surveys saved from the table.

 COLORATION